edwardgerhold/syntaxjs/docs/README.md

 The most meaningful is to resolve the incompabilities beetween syntax.js and esprima.
 With a couple of edits, the parser should be exchangable.
 Today, i don´t know about the output of esprimas harmony branch, i haven´t tested yet.
 But in the later days, this will be one of the issues on the list, to make both compatible.
 This doc actually is incomplete, but will be overworked over time.

+Example: Esprima: funcDecl.body === blockStatement.
+Syntax: funcDecl.Body === [ Statements ] (Array a.k.a.
+StatementList)
+Both: Places where Identifiers are Strings, esprima probably already moved to Identifier Nodes.
+I had and had changed and have to change back again, while it was a change back to use the strings like in the docs.
+I will update for using the nodes only, too (it´s easier to handle later without string special case which i had to impl. into runtime.js)

 Missing documents
 =================